 Taking Vacation Time from Work: What Are Your Rights?

-Another important thing to remember is that employers do not have to be fair.
-They can let Jane go on vacation while telling Susan she has to work.
-The only limitation in this regard is that differences in treatment can’t illegally discriminate; decisions cannot be based on such categories race, religion, sex, age over 40, or disability.
-(Check your state’s law to see if there are any additional protected categories.)
-However, as long as it is not based on some protected category, an employer may treat employees differently in terms of approving vacation time.
+• While employers do not have to be fair (e.g., they can let Jane go on her cruise line vacation while telling Susan she has to work), they cannot illegally discriminate based on protected characteristics such as race, color, national origin, religion, sex, age over 40, or disability.
+(Those are the federal categories; check your state’s law to see if there are any additional protected categories.)
+However, as long as the company’s vacation policy is not based on some protected category, an employer may treat employees differently in terms of granting or approving vacation time.

 What to do if you are being cheated?

 If you believe you are being treated unfairly, you should first reread your employee manual to see what it says about vacation leave.
 Another step is to drop into your HR department and discuss the matter directly with its manager.
 Though the manager may be extremely sympathetic, s/he is still bound by her company’s policies.

 Should these steps prove unsatisfactory, telephone the Department of Labor in your state for advice.
 (If you believe that you are being treated differently in regards to vacation time than other employees due to your race, national origin, sex, religion, disability, or age over 40, then you would contact the Equal Employment Opportunity Commission (EEOC) or your state’s equal rights agency for help.)
 If you prefer looking to court for help, see an attorney to review any documents that relate to your job; the attorney can advise you on the merits of your case and help you file a legal action if appropriate.